SuperNova76/TopCPToolKit/.gitlab/issue_templates/algo.md

 ### Implementation

-Link anay relevant twiki, code, issue or merge request.
+Link any relevant twiki, code, issue or merge request.

 /label ~"New algorithm"